 Best: Detroit Metropolitan Wayne County Airport (DTW)

-Approximately 20 miles south of the city of Detroit, this airport is one of the country’s top 25 busiest, but still manages a high percentage of on-time flights and short TSA wait times.
+Approximately 20 miles south of Detroit, this airport is one of the country's top 25 busiest, yet it still maintains a high percentage of on-time flights and short TSA wait times.

 And this airport tied CLT for some of the shortest TSA wait times in the country.
-Detroit Metropolitan also ranked above average for overall customer satisfaction and was the recipient of a 2020 Airlines Service Quality award.
+Detroit Metropolitan also ranked above average for overall customer satisfaction and was previously the recipient of an Airlines Service Quality award.

 There are several Delta Sky lounges at Detroit Metropolitan Airport, as well as a Lufthansa Business lounge, and Freedom Center for members of the U.S. military.